 There may be additional reasons a bank reports their customers to ChexSystems, but the above list represents the most common reasons consumers end up in ChexSystems.

-Some no ChexSystems banks do access other types of record-keeping companies such as Early Warning Services and Telecheck.
+Some no ChexSystems banks do access other types of record-keeping companies such as Early Warning Services (EWS) and Telecheck.
 So if you have negative marks with these companies, you might be rejected for a checking account.
 However, it’s been our experience that most people in ChexSystems are not in EWS or Telecheck.

-Having a checking account is essential to managing your money on a regular basis.
 Studies have shown that those without a checking account waste almost 5% of their net income on fees charged by payday loan providers, checking cashing companies, and prepaid card charges.
 Having a traditional checking account will save you thousands of dollars over your lifetime!

 In short, having a checking account saves you a ton of money and makes your life a lot easier.
 Consider the following: